zeronounours/ictf-2015-writeups/analyses/santamachine/README.md

 The final `wish = wish[:-1]` is present to remove the last empty line we get after breaking the loop.
-But if we complete the loop without breaking (ie. when reading 10 lines) it will only remove the trailing newline character ('\n').
+But if we complete the loop without breaking (ie. when reading 10 lines) it would only remove the trailing newline character ('\n').

 This can be exploited in **normalize.bash** to remove the entire last line: